brunorijsman/secure-grpc/README.md

 python -m grpc_tools.protoc --proto_path=. --python_out=. --grpc_python_out=. adder.proto
 ```

-This compiles the gRPC service definition file `adder.proto` and produces two Python module files:
+This compiles the gRPC service definition file `adder.proto` and generates two Python module files:

 * Python module `adder_pb2.py` defines the protobuf message classes `AddRequest` and `AddReply`.

 * Python module `adder_pb2_grpc.py` defines the class `AdderServicer` for the server and the
   class `AdderStub` for the client.

-File `server_unsecured.py` contains the implementation of the server.
-At this point we don't have
+Existing file `server_unsecured.py` contains the implementation of the server.
+At this point we
-any authentication or encryption yet.
+don't have any authentication or encryption yet.

 ```python
 import asyncio